 |1999-2000||Vice President & Chief Financial Officer|

 |1988-1992||Ernst & Young LLP|

 |Board of Directors, Metals Service Center Institute|

 BS Business, Ohio State University

 Working on-site while conducting the independent audit, Karla had the opportunity to interact with many Reliance employees, both at the corporate headquarters and at some Reliance divisions.
 The insight she gleaned into Reliance’s unique culture influenced Karla’s decision to accept the position of Corporate Controller in 1992.
 Reliance was attractive not just because of the quality of people, but the opportunities for ongoing learning and development.
 In her two decades with Reliance, Karla has done just that.
-From Vice President and Corporate Controller, she progressively moved to Vice President and Chief Financial Officer, Senior Vice President and Chief Financial Officer and, since 2002, has served Reliance as Executive Vice President and Chief Financial Officer.
-Additionally, Karla sits on the Board of Directors of the Metals Service Center Institute.
+From Vice President and Corporate Controller, she progressively moved to Vice President and Chief Financial Officer, Senior Vice President and Chief Financial Officer and, from 2002 to 2015, served Reliance as Executive Vice President and Chief Financial Officer.
+In May 2015, Karla was promoted to Senior Executive Vice President and Chief Financial Officer.
+Additionally, she sits on the Board of Directors of the Metals Service Center Institute.

 Allegheny Steel Distributors, Inc. was founded in 1972 and is a diversified metals processor specializing in prime and non-prime hot rolled carbon steel sheet and coil.
 Joining the Reliance family of companies in 1999, the company now occupies over 100,000 square feet on nine acres in Indianola, 10 miles northeast of Pittsburgh, Pennsylvania.
 Its customer base serves most major markets including: containers, recreational vehicles, service centers, tanks, job shops, buildings, fence posts, agriculture, lasers, furnaces, batteries, trailers, material handling equipment, rail and racks/conveyors.